 - Evil Prince: Itchy.

 - Full-Body Disguise: The Fox, whom was normally a Paper-Thin Disguise type of villain, tried this once in "The Case of the Hunted Hunter," impersonating the Hunter with the coat and hat, arm-length gloves and matching shoes and a Latex Perfection-style mask to commit crimes and frame the real Hunter.
 It fooled everyone (even though the Fox's attempts to imitate the Hunter's voice didn't even come close to the real thing) except for the Hunter's nephew Horace.

 - I Just Want to Be Special: Tooter Turtle always asks Mr. Wizard to make him something important.
 He bites off more than he can chew and asks to come back home at episode's end.

 - Irony: A perfume made by a skunk.

-- Punny Name: Odie Cologne (for "eau de cologne"), which isn't surprising as he produces perfumes.
+- Punny Name: Odie Cologne (for "eau de cologne", also a play off of "odor",), which isn't surprising as he produces perfumes.